-This walkthrough was written by Sue Medley, a player of the original Shadow of Yserbius game.
+This walkthrough was written by Sue Medley and originally published in SynTax magazine.
 It has been lightly edited and amended with information from Tiger, another player from the old games.

 SPOILER WARNING!
 This walkthrough contains a complete solution to the game.
 I recommend that you explore the game by yourself or with friends, and only return to this walkthrough when you get stuck.

 The walkthrough is accompanied by maps of the various levels of the dungeon.
 On the maps, the bottom left corner is A1, letters going up the side of the map A to P maximum and numbers along the bottom 1 to 16 maximum.
 All maps are 16 by 16, although not all areas of all maps are explorable.

 Walls on these maps are indicated by black lines.
 Some walls will let you pass through in one direction.
 These one-way walls are indicated by thin black lines.
 Doors are yellow.
 Tapestries with runes are purple.